erfanzar/EasyDeL/docs/attentionmodule_example.md

 * **Flexibility:**  Allows you to easily switch between different attention mechanisms without major code changes.
 * **Efficiency:**  Supports advanced JAX sharding for distributed computation, enabling the handling of large models.

-AttentionModule is a EasyDeL module that can perform attention operation with different strategies to help user achieve the best possible performance and numerical stability, here are some strategies supported right now.
+FlexibleAttentionModule is a EasyDeL module that can perform attention operation with different strategies to help user achieve the best possible performance and numerical stability, here are some strategies supported right now.

 1. Flash Attention TPU known as "flash"